History and Symptoms

 Keratoconus is also an absolute contra indication for laser treatment.

-A Clear Lens Exchange could be considered however due to the increased risk of retinal detachment with patients ’under 50 years of age, an Implantable Contact Lens was advised with collagen cross linking treatment first in the LE to address the keratoconus.
+A Lens Replacement could be considered however due to the increased risk of retinal detachment with patients ’under 50 years of age, an Implantable Contact Lens was advised with collagen cross linking treatment first in the LE to address the keratoconus.

 4 months after Left Eye Collagen Cross Linking